maerzlc/maerzlc.github.io/index.md

 ## About

-I am a cloud architect and have a background in infrastructure and networking.
+I am a cloud architect who has a background in infrastructure and network consulting.
 My focus lies on creating stable and secure services, automating infrastructure services and monitoring.
 I live in Germany at the moment, but would be happy to relocate: I have the right to work in all EU countries and Indonesia.